FAQ (Frequently Asked Questions) about the Honors College

 - I have dual enrollment/advanced placement credit.
 Do they count toward the Honors Diploma?

 Students should comply with the application guidelines of the Financial Aid Office in order to be eligible for UAH's scholarship programs.
 While Honors students are eligible for a wide range of UAH scholarships (see UAH Financial Aid for more information) there are currently no scholarships that are intended only for Honors Students.
-For juniors and seniors, there are some nationally competitive scholarships available (see Scholarships), which the Honors Program encourages.
+For juniors and seniors, there are some nationally competitive scholarships available (see Scholarships), which the Honors College encourages.

 No. Honors courses have somewhat different content that's intended to benefit serious students.
 They are not meant to overburden or to damage your university experience.
 Honors courses treat learning as a challenging, rewarding and joyous endeavor.
 Some material will be covered in more depth than in regular courses or with more rigor, but this does not mean more work, just different work.